Decauville: Other manufactures

 In 1904 and 1905, William Hilliard, Guy Vaughn (mainly him, with about ten short races contested in 1905), Leland Mitchell and Huggins won several competitions on American circuits.

 Cycles

 From 1891 to 1902, Decauville produced six models of cycles, some of which were equipped to be able to travel on the railway, by adding a system made up of three tubes and a roller.
-The emblematic production of this range is that of the tricycles, which serve, among other things, as the basis for the prototype at De Dion-Bouton.
+The emblematic production of this range is that of the tricycle, which serve, among other things, as the basis for the prototype at De Dion-Bouton.

 Automobiles

 The Decauville company, via its Decauville automobile car subsidiary, entered the automobile industry alongside the De Dion-Bouton company, for which it had produced 3,000 motor tricycles.
 After several years of study, Decauville presented its Voiturelle (1898-1903) This small three-seater vehicle, designed in Bordeaux by two engineers from the maritime couriers, was equipped with a gasoline engine.
 Decauville studied a new chassis which was presented in 1902 at the cycle show.
 Surprisingly modular (it was possible to interchange seats and engines) this Decauville 1902 model was a great success.
 However, from 1907 orders fell and a crisis began.
 Decauville's lack of responsiveness led to the cessation of activity in the “automotive” branch in 1909.
 The sale of models in stock continued, however, until 1911.